Teaching Descriptive Writing

 Essentially a good writer makes his or her writing come alive by using descriptive writing.
 This can be done by describing a place, an object, a person, an emotion.

 Descriptive writing works when the subject is brought to life.
-This is done by using concrete nouns, decorated by colourful adjectives.
+Once way that this is done is by using concrete nouns, decorated by colourful adjectives.
 The nouns can also be described by sensory details - touch, sight, smell, taste and sound.
-Descriptive wriitng should also contain varied and interesting verbs.
+Descriptive writing should also contain varied and interesting verbs.

 On this page you will be given instructions on how to teach descriptive writing and some free graphic organizers to help you teach this writing skill.

 In order to teach descriptive writing, the first thing you will need to do it to place excellent models of excellent writers into their lap!

 First, you select an excellent piece of literature - Take note of the descriptive writing techniques the author used and put it into practice in your own writing.

 Another way to teach descriptive writing is to work through stylistic elements of writing.
 I will explain this process below.
 If you like, you can print these instructions and free graphic organizers for your child.

 My E-Book - Modeling the Classics : Teaching Descriptive Writing

 does exactly that!
 In it you will find excellent models of descriptive writing, followed by questions which help the reader identify the author's techniques.
 Then, using graphic organizers, the student creates his/her own descriptive writing based on the model.

 Read more about Modeling the Classics - Teaching Descriptive Writing!
 Or view the sample below: